-The Business Personal Property Department (BPP) of the Parker Appraisal District (PCAD) is responsible for developing fair and uniform market values for business personal property located within the district.
-There are four different account types appraised: (1) standard business personal property, (2) leased asset/special property at multiple locations, (3) commercial aircraft, and (4) special inventory.
-In 2019, there were approximately 4,000 total commercial and industrial personal property accounts.
+The Business Personal Property Division (BPP) of the Parker County Appraisal District (PCAD) is responsible for developing fair and uniform market values for business personal property located within the district.
+There are 3 different account types appraised: (1) standard business personal property, (2) leased asset/special property at multiple locations, and (3) special inventory.
+In 2021, there were approximately 3,827 total commercial and industrial personal property accounts.

-- Personnel The BPP staff consists of a department director, and one appraiser. - Data A common set of data characteristics for each account in the district is collected primarily in the field by the appraiser, and is entered into the Gemini system.
+- Personnel The staff consists of a Director of Business Personal Property, 1 BPP appraiser, and clerical support staff. - Data A common set of data characteristics for each account in the district is collected primarily in the field by the appraiser, and is entered into the CAMA software system.
 These assigned property characteristics direct the CAMA software system to a preliminary account value.